Adoption of Drones in Transport and Logistics Industries

 Possible uses of drones in transport and logistics

-Drones can be used in a wide range of operational areas in the transport and logistics sectors apart from their existing use for delivering goods and packages.
+Organizations can use drones in a wide range of operational areas in the transport and logistics sectors apart from their existing use for delivering goods and packages.

 Some of these include –

-Drones can be used for automation of inventory management by keeping a count of pallets and scanning barcodes in different warehouse layouts.
-Scanning can be done at frequent intervals to gain a more granular and dynamic view of inventory stock.
-Drones can also be used to capture aerial footage and count inventory stored on the ground in bulk bays.
+Businesses can use drones to automate inventory management by keeping a count of pallets and scanning barcodes in different warehouse layouts at frequent intervals to gain a more granular and dynamic view of inventory stock.
+Drones can also capture aerial footage and count inventory stored on the ground in bulk bays.

-Factories and warehouses typically occupy very large land areas.
-Drones can significantly reduce security surveillance costs by providing a wider bird’s eye view and acting as a deterrent against parties with malicious intent.
+Factories and warehouses typically occupy vast land areas.
+Drones can significantly reduce security surveillance costs by providing a more expansive bird’s eye view and acting as a deterrent against parties with malicious intent.

 The average size of a container ship has increased over the years.
 Drones can assist cargo ships in vessel and cargo inspection activities.
-Drones can also be used in accurate local weather assessment and incidence mapping where the affected area may span a large area due to ocean currents.
+Drones can assist cargo ships in vessel and cargo inspection activities, assess local weather accurately and map incidences where the affected area may span a large region due to ocean currents.